sailoog/openplotter-documentation/en/can-usb.md

 The software is still under development and has been built under Eclipse mars1 with the GNU ARM Eclipse Windows Build Tools.
 The software is licensed under apache 2.

 We will publish regular updates.
-The built .hex file can be flashed into the stick with the “Flash Loader Demonstrator” from ST (http://www.st.com/web/en/catalog/tools/PF257525).
+The built .hex file can be flashed into the stick with the “Flash Loader Demonstrator” from ST on Windows (http://www.st.com/web/en/catalog/tools/PF257525).

 The board has an unused place for a jumper.
 Connecting the two holes of the not molded jumper will put the stick into boot loading mode.